mvolkmann/blog/src/raycast.md

 | maximize         | cmd-shift-m           |
 | next display     | cmd-shift-n           |
 | previous display | cmd-shift-p           |

+For the "Move" commands, you can turn off the "Center Window" option so the window retains its current position in the opposite of the move dimension rather then being centered on the target edge.
+"Center Window" is a toggle in the settings for each of the four "Move" commands.

 ## Popular Extensions